 As mentioned earlier, the best practice for analyzing Zapier data in Tableau is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites Zapier to Redshift, Zapier to BigQuery, Zapier to Azure SQL Data Warehouse, Zapier to PostgreSQL, Zapier to Panoply, and Zapier to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Zapier to Tableau automatically.
+Products like Stitch were built to move data automatically, making it easy to integrate Zapier with Tableau.
 With just a few clicks, Stitch starts extracting your Zapier data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Tableau.